johnwr-response/golang-working-with-concurrency/LOCAL_NOTES.md

 ### Sending an email on incorrect login
 ### Adding cleanup tasks to the shutdown() function

 ## Section: Registering a User and Displaying Plans

 ### What we'll cover in this section

+#### Users and plans
+- Adding and validating user accounts
+- Signed URLs in email
+- Displaying the list of available subscriptions

 ###
 ## Section: Adding Concurrency to Choosing a Plan
 ### What we'll cover in this section